AbsentSemicolon/remnant_from_file_files/README.md

 # Limitations
 This only does one game save for now.
 Will be working on making it so it'll do more than just one in the future.

+# config.ini
+Below is an explanation of what type of data or values are accepted for entries in the config.

+[GENERAL]
+TakeBackups = true/false
+TestImplementation = true/false

+[STEAM]
+SteamUserId = SteamID3